 2. Bone marrow aspiration or biopsy might be considered in patients aged >60 years to exclude myelodysplastic syndrome, as well as in patients with treatment resistance who are planned for splenectomy or patients with relapse after splenectomy.
 Bone marrow examination is not generally useful in patients with suspected ITP.

 3. Other studies: Tests for HIV, hepatitis C virus, Helicobacter pylori, parvovirus B19, Epstein-Barr virus, and cytomegalovirus infections; antinuclear antibodies (to exclude systemic lupus erythematosus); pregnancy test.
 Immunologic testing (detection of antiplatelet antibodies) is of no value in the diagnosis of ITP.

-Isolated thrombocytopenia in a patient in whom other causes have been excluded.
+Isolated thrombocytopenia with an otherwise normal CBC in a patient in whom other causes have been excluded.

 Other causes of thrombocytopenia: see Disorders of Platelets.

 Treatment is not necessary in patients who are not bleeding.
 “Prophylactic treatment” might be considered in patients with extreme thrombocytopenia (eg, <20,000-30,000/microL) or prior to a procedure.